If we need to contact you, we will contact you on this email.

 Your name please so that we can credit your work.

-Clarissa Ward was born on January 30, 1980 in London, England.
-She attended Yale University and received a degree in Comparative Literature.
-"I always loved traveling and story-telling and languages and so journalism seemed like a natural fit for me", she told the Los Angeles Times' High School Insider.
+Clarissa Ward was born on January 30, 1980, in London, England.
+She attended Yale University, where she earned a degree in Comparative Literature.
+Reflecting on her career path in an interview with the Los Angeles Times' High School Insider, she said, “I always loved traveling and storytelling and languages, so journalism seemed like a natural fit for me.”

 Source you received the information from. eg. personal experiences, acquaintances, web-links, etc